gamedig/node-gamedig/README.md

 | **type** | string | One of the game type IDs listed in the [games list](GAMES_LIST.md).
 Or you can use `protocol-[name]` to select a specific protocol.
 Protocols are listed [here](protocols/index.js). |
 | **host** | string | Hostname or IP of the game server.                                                                                                                                                   |

+Note that some games might require additional values to be specified.

 ## Optional Fields

 | Field                      | Type    | Default     | Description                                                                                                                                                                                                                   |